JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall_manager.md

 # Server Creation

-Next, we need to deploy two servers...
+Next, we need to deploy a server bases in each virtual network, so that we can later test firewall policy.

 * Go to portal.azure.com.
 * Navigate to Virtual machines.